-- Paging is not just translation and overflow - Paging provides an opportunity to be lazy about loading requested data - This is an important performance optimization, reducing program start time - If a process requests a huge chunk of memory, maybe it will not use all that memory immediately (or ever!). - Programmers and compilers are sometimes greedy in their requests - We can virtually allocate memory, but mark most of the pages "not present" - Let the CPU raise an exception when the memory is really used - Then really allocate the demanded page - Lazy allocation minimizes latency of fulfilling the request and it prevents OS from allocating memory that will not be used.
+- Paging is not just translation and overflow - Paging provides an opportunity to be lazy about loading requested data - Trick: don't load data upfront, do it later when it's first needed! - This is an important performance optimization, reducing program start time Lazy loading in practice

+- If a process requests a huge chunk of memory, maybe it will not use all that memory immediately (or ever!). - Programmers and compilers are sometimes greedy in their requests - We can virtually allocate memory, but mark most of the pages "not present" - Let the CPU raise an exception when the memory is really used - Then really allocate the demanded page

+• Lazy allocation minimizes latency of fulfilling the request and it prevents OS from allocating memory that will not be used.